AritzBadiolaBengoa/COCO-Keypoint-Dataset-Manager-get-and-visualize-data/README.md

 *+Increasing the size of the bounding box, if it is possible, to include the part of the image in which any keypoint is located.*

-The project has been developed using *Jupyter Notebook*.
+The project has been developed using *Jupyter Notebook* and has been tested in [Python 3.8](https://www.python.org/downloads/release/python-380/).

 ## Installation
 First of all it is necessary to install [Jupyter Notebook](https://jupyter.org/install).
 Follow the instructions included in the link depending on the preferences of each one.